 Our Smart Grid Roadmap

 For several years, the Hawaiian Electric Companies have monitored smart grid technology developments and smart grid programs at other utilities.
 We recently decided to implement smart grid on the distribution grids of the five islands we serve.
-To comply with the Commission’s in 2008, we have created this robust Smart Grid Roadmap to guide the five smart grid designs and implementations.
+To comply with the Commission’s Docket No. 2008-0303 in 2008, we have created this robust Smart Grid Roadmap Update to guide the five smart grid designs and implementations.

+Here is an overview of the roadmap we have travelled, and are still travelling, along our smart grid journey.